patel243/blogwatch/README.md

  The tests are running here, [on Jenkins](https://rest-security.ci.cloudbees.com/job/site-monitor/job/site-watch/)

 ### Tests
+ The tests which are crossed out are disabled.

 | Sr. | Test Name | Tag/Frequency |
 | --- | --------- | ------------- |